amansahil/tensorflowjs-digitrecognizer/README.md

 # tensorflowjs-digitrecognizer
-A simple digit recognizer made with HTML 5 canvas with pure javascript and tensorflow js
+A simple digit recognizer made with an HTML 5 canvas and tensorflowjs

 # How to run